The Cloud Security Self-Assessment

 2. Unauthorized access

 Unauthorized access often leads to the disclosure or theft of sensitive data stored in the cloud.
-Phishing schemes, stolen credentials, bypassed authentication mechanisms, keystroke logging, and hacking are prime ways that malicious actors use to gain unauthorized access to cloud resources.
-To combat unauthorized access, organizations usually include zero-trust network access (ZTNA) and multi-factor authentication in their enviroment.
+Phishing schemes, stolen credentials, bypassed authentication mechanisms, keystroke logging, and hacking are prime ways that malicious actors use to access cloud resources.
+To combat unauthorized access, organizations usually include zero-trust network access (ZTNA) and multi-factor authentication in their environment.

 3. Insecure interfaces and APIs